sjsrey/ors/ors.md

 [^gelman]: For a running commentary of plagiarism in the social sciences see the blog of Andrew Gelman at http://andrewgelman.com.

-Duke cancer scandal

-Dutch psychologist exampleXXX

 Closer to home for regional scientists is the Reinhart and Rogoff case which is a mixture of spreadsheet errors, omission of available data, favorable weighting and transcription.
-Follow-up studies have shown the magnitude of the effect is reduced when these changes are incorporated, but not the sign.
-See [@Herndon:2013uq].
+Follow-up studies have shown the magnitude of the effect is reduced when these changes are incorporated, but not the sign [@Herndon:2013uq].